betagouv/ComparIA/README.md

 ## Contribute

 compar:IA is a digital common.
-You can help financially, in code, translations, or ideas.
+You can support it by running an instance, funding the work, contributing code or translations, or sharing research and ideas.

-- **Run your own instance.** compar:IA achieves its mission as instances multiply — and with them, open datasets, benchmarks, and people who understand these tools.
+- **Run an instance:** Each deployment can produce an open dataset and benchmark for its language, sector, or organisation.
-- **Financially.** compar:IA is funded by ALT-EDIC, DINUM and the French Ministry of Culture.
-We are looking for new partners and funders to keep the infrastructure running, add languages, and keep the project independent.
-Reach us at [contact@comparia.beta.gouv.fr](mailto:contact@comparia.beta.gouv.fr).
+- **Fund the project:** compar:IA is funded by ALT-EDIC, DINUM, and the French Ministry of Culture.
+New partners and funders help cover infrastructure, add languages, and keep the project independent.
+Contact [contact@comparia.beta.gouv.fr](mailto:contact@comparia.beta.gouv.fr).
-- **In code.** The whole platform is open source and we welcome contributions of any size: bug fixes, features, translations, documentation.
-[Open a pull request](https://github.com/betagouv/ComparIA/pulls).
+- **Contribute code or translations:** Bug fixes, features, translations, and documentation can be submitted through a [pull request](https://github.com/betagouv/ComparIA/pulls).
-- **In discussions.** Share ideas, flag issues, or ask questions on [GitHub Discussions](https://github.com/betagouv/ComparIA/discussions).
+- **Share ideas or report issues:** Start or join a thread in [GitHub Discussions](https://github.com/betagouv/ComparIA/discussions).
-- **Any other way.** Partnerships, academic work, media coverage, or spreading the word.
-[Get in touch](mailto:contact@comparia.beta.gouv.fr).
+- **Research and partnerships:** For academic work, media enquiries, partnerships, or other forms of support, [get in touch](mailto:contact@comparia.beta.gouv.fr).

 ## Built by

-**DINUM**, **French Ministry of Culture**, and **ALT-EDIC** 🇪🇺, with **AI-arenaen** (Denmark), **PIX**, **PEReN**, and other contributors.
+**DINUM**, the **French Ministry of Culture**, and **ALT-EDIC** 🇪🇺, with **AI-arenaen** (Denmark), **PIX**, **PEReN**, and other contributors.

 ---